allakulov/Udacity_houseprices/README.md

 This project sets out to analyze the Ames Housing datasets, which are provided as part of a Kaggle competition available here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview

 The project aims to answer the following main questions:
-1. What different segments of houses can we identify in the dataset?
+1. What different segments of residential houses can be identified in Ames, Iowa?
-2. Can we predict house prices with high accuracy using the available attributes?
+2. How accurately can supervised machine learning models predict house prices in Ames, Iowa?
-3. What are the important attributes that influence the final sale prices of houses?
+3. What are the top 5 important attributes that influence the house prices in Ames, Iowa?

 ##  2. Data Understanding: